 After all, if you're here you're probably well aware of what makes outsourcing an attractive concept, whether that's in its opportunities for cost savings or increased efficiency.
 What you want to know is how implementing finance and accounting outsourcing (FAO) will actually look like: what you can expect from start to finish, how to get everything underway, and how much time and money you'll be investing.
 So, let's take an unobscured look together at the mystery surrounding outsourcing by starting with a step-by-step breakdown.

-Step 1: Decision Making: Should You Consider Outsourcing Your Accounting? - Unraveling the Mystery of Outsourcing
+Decision Making: Should You Consider Outsourcing Your Accounting? - Unraveling the Mystery

 The very first step you need to take if you want to take advantage of outsourced accounting is deciding whether or not it's right for you in the first place.
 That might seem strange coming from an outsourcing provider: after all, don't we have a vested interest in getting clients to outsource as much as possible, as soon as possible?